The author is a retired engineer, an artist, and a seeker of the meaning of life.

 With the bump getting bigger and more uncomfortable, I finally decided to see my HMO’s family doctor, who referred me to a dermatologist within the same facility.
 Upon a quick look, the dermatologist said it was seborrheic keratosis, a benign skin tumor that bore wart-like characteristics.
 It commonly appears in people over 40 years old.
 Immediately, the dermatologist suggested that the quickest way to rid of it was to cut it out.
 Since it was still relatively small, the procedure was performed right in the office.
 After applying a local anesthetic, the bump was removed with a scalpel in a minute.
 I was discharged with a Band-aid over the wound and Neosporin to be applied for the next few days.

 Read More From Youmemindbody

 The laboratory result on the cut-off growth (the bump) was negative as expected.
 Still, I was relieved.
 After a week and a half, the scar over the wound came off, revealing fresh skin underneath.
-This time, there was no trace of the bump or Seborrheic Keratosis.
-It has now been 4 years, and the facial area has been free of abnormal growth ever since.
+This time, there was no trace of the bump or seborrheic keratosis.
+It has now been four years, and the facial area has been free of abnormal growth ever since.